 This course is organized into units.
 Each unit will have specific assignments and activities with due dates.
 These assignments will culminate with a unit test.
-You will find the assigned readings and exam information in the Readings and Exam Dates document posted in Brightspace.
-This document lists the topics to be covered, textbook sections to read and the material covered on each unit test.
-It also provides a tentative timeline for the course.
+You will find the assigned readings and exam information posted in Brightspace Announcements.
 Specific assignments and due dates will be posted as Announcements each week.
 Students are responsible for carefully reading the instructions and submitting the assignment according to those instructions; not following assignment instructions will result in lower grades.
 Students should always keep a copy of their submitted work on their computer or have a hard copy.
 There are times when submitted work gets lost.
 It is the student's responsibility to have copies of all work submitted.